jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Technology is a new branch on the tree of life.
 Just as the study of evolution illuminated the natural world, the study of technological evolution will reveal the intricacies of our technological life.

 Spanning the breadth of human history, _Techvolution_ reframes the human story by placing our technological nature at its center.
-For those seeking to understand our rapidly changing times, this book provides more than just insight—it offers an intellectual blueprint for the extraordinary future we are building together as technological beings.
+For those seeking to understand our rapidly changing times, this book provides more than just insight—it offers an intellectual blueprint for the extraordinary future we are building together as a technological species.

 ## Dedication